Employer Talent Development

 Our client-facing employees complete courses on cross-border activities and on EU requirements such as the EU Markets in Financial Instruments Directive II (MiFID II).
 In addition, a new course on general data protection was conducted to train all relevant personnel before the new General Data Protection Regulation (GDPR) came into force in May 2018.

 In 2018, we offered our employees around the globe a wide range of specialist courses and trainings.

 participants in instructor-led courses

 thousand participants in e-learning courses

 We offer our employees market-driven and competitive rates of pay based on performance-related compensation structures.
-In doing so, we not only take account of employee interests but also consider our obligations towards our shareholders and regulators.
-Our compensation plans are aligned with our strategic ambition and developed in close consultation with shareholders and in accordance with regulatory requirements.
+In doing so, we not only take account of employee interests but also consider our obligations towards our shareholders as well as regulatory expectations..
+Our compensation plans are aligned with our strategic ambitions and developed in close consultation with shareholders and in accordance with regulatory requirements.

 Investing in Young Talent